lorcat/tango-gtts/README.md

 # tango-gtts (aka P022SoundReporter)
-Simple tango server for playing sound from text input.
+Simple tango server (python) for playing sound from text input.

 The main purpose to notify an operating user of macro steps or failures.

 Uses Google Text-to-Speech interface to download a file if a matching mp3 is not found locally.
 Should be working on both - windows and linux.

+In order to ensure the correct operation of the Google Text-to-Speech, please make sure to run code with correctly set `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 ## Properties of Tango server
 - __cmdplay__